HyperGAN/HyperGAN/README.md

 <div id="configuration-generator"></div>
 ## The Generator

-Hypergan assumes a single generator during training.

-TODO table of common options
+A generator is responsible for projecting an encoding (sometimes called *z space*) to an output (normally an image).
+A single GAN object from HyperGAN has one generator.

 ### Resize Conv

 The standard resize conv generator.

 ### Dense resize conv